hkeiken/wsl2-globalprotect/README.md

 # 2. VPN Connectivity

 If one like to have the WSL2 guest operative system use Global Protect for connectivity to internal resources, a way to do so is installing the Global Protect client inside the guest operating system.
-It worked for me doing it so as below for Global Protect 6.0.1 for Linux.
+This procedure worked for Global Protect 6.0.1 for Linux.

-## a Install Global Protect
+## a - Install Global Protect

 Fetch a copy if the Global Protect client for Linux, and install it.
 [Documentation](https://docs.paloaltonetworks.com/globalprotect/5-1/globalprotect-app-user-guide/globalprotect-app-for-linux/use-the-globalprotect-app-for-linux)